Funding and Scholarships

 Important Information: This scholarship provides German universities and research institutions with means to host threatened foreign researchers for 24 months.

-These experiences include studying, teaching, interning, skilled volunteering, and reseach abroad.
+These experiences include studying, teaching, interning, skilled volunteering, and research abroad.

 Important Information: Fully-funded eight-week summer programs for those wishing to learn a critical language.